AdobeDocs/campaign-classic.en/help/delivery/using/optimize-delivery.md

 It is in your best interest to maintain good quarantine management processes.

 When starting to send emails on a new platform, you may use a list of addresses that are not fully qualified.
 If you send to invalid addresses or to honeypot addresses (mailboxes only created to trick spammers), this will start to diminish the reputation of your platform.
-Good quarantine management processes help to: maintain address quality, avoid block list by internet access providers, and reduce your error rate, speeding up deliveries and throughput.
+Good quarantine management processes help to: maintain address quality, avoid denylist by internet access providers, and reduce your error rate, speeding up deliveries and throughput.

 **Tips**